Siege of Scutari (1912–1913): Aftermath

 The capture of Scutari by Montenegro and Serbia removed the only obstacle to a Serbian advance into Ottoman Albania.
 By November 1912, Albania had declared independence but was yet to be recognized by anyone.
 The Serbian army eventually occupied most of northern and central Albania, stopping north of the town of Vlorë.
-The Serbians also managed to trap the remains of the Army of Vardar in what was left of Albania proper, but were unable to force them to surrender.
+The Serbians also managed to trap the remains of the Vardar Army in what was left of Albania proper, but were unable to force them to surrender.

 When the war was over, however, the Great Powers did not award Scutari to the Kingdom of Montenegro, rather in accordance with the London Conference of Ambassadors compelled the Montenegrins to evacuate the city in May 1913.
-The Montenegrin army's withdrawal was hastened by a small naval flotilla of British and Italian gunboats that moved up the Bojana River and across the Adriatic coastline.
+The Montenegrin army's withdrawal was hastened by a small naval flotilla of British and Italian gunboats that moved up the Buna/Bojana River and across the Adriatic coastline.
 An international peace keeping force (Scutari detachment) from five countries including Austria-Hungary, Great Britain, France, Italy and Germany was deployed in the city and kept until the start of World War I.

 The International reaction to the ultimate settlement was somewhat mixed.
 Austria-Hungary's Foreign Minister, Count Leopold Berchtold, demanded that Scutari be evacuated by the Great Powers within 48 hours.
 The Kingdom of Italy supported Austria-Hungary and sent a part of the peace force.
 The Russian Empire supported Montenegro in its efforts to keep Scutari.

 And finally as cultural outcomes of the siege, Albanian novelist Ndoc Nikaj wrote an historical novel titled Shkodra e rrethueme ("Shkodra under siege") in 1913 while Bosnian Serb poet Aleksa Šantić wrote To Essad Pasha (Esad Paši), inspired by the siege of Scutari.